AdaCore/spark2014/docs/lrm/source/tasks-and-synchronization.rst

    predefined state abstraction Ada.Task_Identification.Tasking_State (described below) as a global requires the Ravenscar Profile.

-3. A ``global_item`` occurring in a Global aspect specification of a task unit or of a protected operation shall not denote an object or state abstraction which is not synchronized unless the Part_Of aspect of the object or state abstraction denotes the task or protected unit.

-4. A ``global_item`` occurring in the Global aspect specification of the main subprogram shall not denote an object or state abstraction whose Part_Of aspect denotes a task or protected unit.
-[In other words, the environment task cannot reference objects which "belong" to other tasks.]

-5. If a variable or a package which declares a state abstraction is declared within the same declarative region as a ``single_task_declaration`` or a ``single_protected_declaration``, then the Part_Of aspect of the variable or state abstraction may denote the protected or task object.
+3. If a variable or a package which declares a state abstraction is declared within the same declarative region as a ``single_task_declaration`` or a ``single_protected_declaration``, then the Part_Of aspect of the variable or state abstraction may denote the protected or task object.
 This indicates